pinter-gabor-at/IronSigns/README.md

 # Iron Signs (Fabric)

 Iron Signs themselves are not much better than Vanilla wooden signs.
-They are inexpensive, and stack up to 64, but They are just dull gray, slightly rusted places of iron plates.
+They are inexpensive, and stack up to 64, but they are just dull gray, slightly rusted pieces of iron plates.

 ![Screenshot](./images/screenshot1.png "Screenshot")